Posts

 With the SQL Server Standard Developer edition feature in SQL Server 2025, we see the same execution plan in dev, test, and production when we use the Standard edition for production.
 In this case, we don’t have batch mode, and you will see we use a hash join, which is not ideal for a small number of records for our filter.

 The takeaway is that features can change functionality and how you get your data.
-This example would be more complex to catch in your development pipeline, most likely leading to a bad taste in your mouth about development and testing being fast but seeing negative performance when you release changes to production.
+This example would be more complex to catch in your development pipeline, most likely leading to a bad taste in your mouth about development and test being fast, but seeing negative performance when you release changes to production.

 Join Our Newsletter